nicoguaro/nicoguaro.github.io/posts/matplotlib_styles.rst

 .. description:
 .. type: text

-Using the `style package <http://matplotlib.org/users/customizing.html>`_ in matplotlib allows for easy style formatting of plots.
+We can format plots easily using the `style package <http://matplotlib.org/users/customizing.html>`_ in matplotlib all.
 The main idea is to create a file with some of the parameters that want to be defined (that can also be accessed through `rcParams`).

 This post is not a tutorial on how to use those, for that you can check the `style sheet reference <http://matplotlib.org/examples/style_sheets/style_sheets_reference.html>`_.
 Here, I just want to play with some of these parameters to create three different styles.
-The first two are for some infamous tools, that is probably used for most people as the visualization platform, while the third one is just a clean style.
-All the files used here can be download `here <https://gist.github.com/nicoguaro/862ea1015917d99352401433d45684e2>`_.
+The first two examples present the style of an (infamous by some) software, that is probably used for most people as their visualization platform, while the third one is just a clean style.
+All the files used here can be download
+`here <https://gist.github.com/nicoguaro/862ea1015917d99352401433d45684e2>`_.